celsasser/tiny-suite/circles/README.md

-# Tiny GTS (grammar to stream?)
+# Tiny Circles

 ## Draft

-It's a simple markup language for describing graphs and parameters for their execution
+It's a simple markup language for describing cycles velocity values per "circle" (or more accurately ellipses) .

 ## Language